 About the Irish Film Institute’s Gael Linn Collection

 Gael Linn was established in 1953 to promote Irish language and culture.
-Co-founder and first manager, Riobard Mac Góráin, immediately realised the importance of promoting the language through entertainment and popular media.
+Co-founder and first manager, Riobard Mac Góráin, immediately realized the importance of promoting the language through entertainment and popular media.
 Gael Linn’s initial foray into production was the first regular indigenous cinema newsreel since the Irish Events series of the 1920s.

 In 1955, Ernest Blythe, Chairman of Comdhail Naisiunta na Gaelige, lent Gael Linn £100 to produce a short film for cinema and the Amharc Éireann (A View of Ireland) newsreel was born.
 From 1956 to mid-1957 Amharc Éireann consisted of short single-story items that were distributed to cinemas throughout the country on a monthly basis.
 Their popularity was immediate and by mid-1957, the Rank Film Distributors agreed to supply them to Irish cinemas along with their own newsreel, at which point they became issued on a fortnightly basis.
 By 1959, the success of this home-grown newsreel resulted in it being produced weekly and it expanded to include 4 separate news stories.
 The series continued until 1964 when the immediacy of television as a means of relaying news to the Irish population rendered the newsreel obsolete.